-Daily affirmations are not a once and for all, that’s why they are called “daily.”
+The thing about daily affirmations is that they are not a once and for all, that’s why they are called “daily.”
 We need to constantly bring our heart and mind back the truth we started our day with.
-The lies do not and will not stop and neither should the affirmations.
-During our day we keep bringing our selves back into the presence of Truth.
+The lies do not and will not stop and therefore neither should the affirmations.
+During our day we need to keep bringing ourselves back into the presence of Truth.

 And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
 (John 1:14)